Mountain Biking: 3 Tips to Conquer Your Fears (from a Soldier with Stage 4 Cancer)

 No matter what your fears are, facing them is a tough gig.
 That is what makes it so damn satisfying when you finally crack them.

 I found a lump on my left breast on Tuesday the 22nd of January 2019.
 I had just jumped into bed to watch an episode of RuPaul’s Drag Race and was itching my chest when I found it.
 It felt big and really hard.
 I immediately felt the other side to see if it was the same.

-I have also spent almost 15 years in the NZ Army.
-During the time I served there were many occasions I had to do things which scared me.
+Outside of the breast cancer, I have also spent more than 15 years in the NZ Army, during which time I had to do so many things which scared me.
 Sometimes scared wasn't even a strong enough word.

 The first time I dropped a hand grenade into an 18 inch deep hole and then crawled back 1 foot just in time for it to go off was pretty terrifying.
 (Don't worry - that is how it's supposed to happen, but it doesn't stop you almost sh*tting your pants the first time you do it).

 As a new mountain biker, I realised that braving these things in my personal and work life has helped me immensely.